🔍 공개 퀴즈 검색

 1. Static charges

-2. Circular currents induced in conductors ✓
+2. Circular induced currents ✓

 3. Magnetic fields